sherlock-protocol/sherlock-v2-docs/audits/judging/judging/README.md

       If several reports find different scenarios for the same type of reentrancy within the codebase, they can be considered to have the same root cause.
    2. Front-running/sandwich/slippage protection:
       -  Can be fixed by slippage protection;
-      -  Can be fixed by a commit-reveal mechanism (e.g. the user front-runs the admin, who's trying to blacklist him).
+      -  Can be fixed by a commit-reveal mechanism (e.g. the user front-runs the admin, who's trying to blacklist them).

 ### X. Best practices: